 Senior Instructional Designer email@example.com 479.524.7340 After receiving her B.S.E. in Business Education from the University of Arkansas, Kathy taught Business Education to 7-12 grade students.
 She did that for 15 years, then decided to switch careers.
 She joined the JBU Information Technology Services staff as the help desk coordinator in 1998.
 In 2007 she became the Director of Instructional Technology helping coordinate with classroom technology, media lab, and events technology.
 In 2009 Kathy received her Master's degree in Educational Technology from the University of Arkansas and joined the Office of Distance Learning as Instructional Designer.
 JBU received a grant in 2011 to develop 3 fully online degrees for Degree Completion.
 Kathy served as instructional designer on that project.

-Instructional Designer email@example.com 479.524.7476 Before beginning a career in education, Kim Johnson was a home-school mom, innkeeper, and bakery owner in Eureka Springs.
-In 2001, her family moved to Springdale, and she decided to resume her education.
+Instructional Designer firstname.lastname@example.org 479.524.7476 Before her career in education, Kim Johnson was self-employed as an innkeeper and later as a bakery owner in Eureka Springs.
+In 2002, she returned to college.
 While attending classes, she was employed as a computer lab manager which sparked a passion in educational technology.
 She completed a Bachelor of Science in Education degree at John Brown University in 2007.
-Following graduation and a move to Fayetteville, Kim served as a classroom teacher, virtual teacher, and virtual instructional coach.
+Following graduation, Kim served as a classroom teacher, virtual teacher, and virtual instructional coach.
 During that time, she completed her Master of Educational Technology degree online at Boise State University.
-Following graduation, she returned to John Brown University to work as an instructional designer.
+Following graduation, she returned to John Brown University as an instructional designer.

 Administrative Assistant and State Authorization Specialist email@example.com 479.524.1544 Before coming to Siloam Springs in 1999, Peggy Wolken and her husband and their two children lived in Rapid City, South Dakota.
 She worked as a Legal Assistant in a law firm for 20 years.
 Prior to that she worked for five years in the felonies division of the Pennington County States Attorney.
 Peggy began working at John Brown University as an Administrative Assistant in 2004.
 She also serves as a State Authorization specialist managing JBU’s authorization to offer distance learning to students living in states other than Arkansas.